-Many medical professionals and other employees are involved in your care at Morristown Medical Center.
+Many medical professionals and other employees are involved in your care at Atlantic Health System facilities.
 The information you provide to them is essential for your treatment and will be held in the strictest of confidence.
 The following is a list of some of the team members and a brief explanation of their functions.

 - Residents – working under the guidance of your attending physician at all times, residents undergo postgraduate training for a medical specialty.

 The following are the types of nurses you may meet during your hospital stay:

 - Registered nurse (RN) – in conjunction with your physician they plan, coordinate and provide 24-hour patient care.
 Your care is coordinated in collaboration with all members of the health care team and includes your daily care, tests and treatments and medication administration.
 Health education is also provided to you and your family and significant others.
 All registered nurses have completed state-approved educational programs and are licensed to practice in New Jersey.